t Toreador

 Toreador Grand Ball

-An iconic card of the Toreador clan, the cost of having a vampire locked is high, unless used in cunjonction with Alexandra.
-Anyway, even at this cost, making sure actions get through without even using stealth is very strong.
+An iconic card of the Toreador clan, the cost of having a vampire locked is high.
+But even then, guaranteeing actions get through, especially votes, is very strong.